slalom-consulting-ltd/terraform-guidelines/README.md

 }
 ```

-And avoid heredocs like the one above, and use data.aws_iam_policy_documents objects, as practical.
+And avoid heredocs like the one above, and use **data.aws_iam_policy_documents** objects, as practical.

 ## Templates

 This is the Terraform code that is environment specific.
-Templates should live with the code that requires it, create a folder in the root of the repository and call it **IAC**, similar to this for the repository aws-lexbot-handlers:
+If your Templates are application specific the code should live with the code that requires it, create a folder in the root of the repository and call it **IAC**, similar to this for the repository aws-lexbot-handlers:

 ```bash
 23043-5510:/mnt/c/aws-lexbot-handler# ls -l